IsaakBerg/grasshopper-primer/en/1-foundations/1-2/2_grasshopper-component-parts.md

 >1.
 Drag grips to adjust panel margins.
 2. Increase or reduce the font size of the panel content.
 3. Change the alignment of panel content.
-4. Select a font for panel conent.
+4. Select a font for panel content.
 5. Select a color for the panel background.
 You can set a new default color for your panels by right clicking the panel and selecting "Set Default Color".